 Pour in the marinade, seal, and put in the refrigerator for a few hours.
 If you’re desperate for dinner, it can be less than that.

-When you’re ready to cook them, heat your grill to medium or medium-high (4 out of 5 on my grill).
+When you’re ready to cook them, heat your grill to medium (about 350-450 F).
 Cook for 3-4 minutes on each side.